-For the Scabrosoid clade, the topology the BEAST chronogram MrBayes phylogram.
+For the Scabrosoid clade, the topology of the BEAST chronogram is in agreement with the MrBayes phylogram.
 In the chronogram of the Dolichorhizoid clade alone, the occidentalis group and the scabrosella group appear grouped together (without support, pp=0.52) as opposed to the neopolydactyla/dolichorhiza/hymenina group.
 This is due to a rooting issue, and is even the case with a lognormal relaxed clock.
 In the whole Section tree, the scabrosella group appears as basal to the occidentalis group and the neopolydactya/dolichorhiza/hymenina group, in agreement with the Mr Bayes phylograms.
 The rest of the topologies are congruent.

 Species delimitation: comparison of the methods`